apparentlymart/terraform-clean-syntax/README.md

 # `terraform-clean-syntax`

+> **NOTE:** The changes made by this tool were integrated into Terraform's own `terraform fmt` in Terraform v0.14.0, so the functionality in this repository will see no further changes.

 `terraform-clean-syntax` is a simple command line tool for performing some small syntax cleanup steps on Terraform `.tf` configuration files automatically.